pb-bennett/kart-vis/APP_PLAN.md

 - Provide a minimal, clean UI: header bar with `KartVis`, map in the main area, and a simple side panel for feature details.
 - Let users click a point to see details and filter by attributes.
 - Keep the UI lightweight and fast — prefer client-side rendering for initial prototypes.
+- **Language: Norwegian (Bokmål)** — all UI text, labels, and messages must be in Norwegian.
+Instructions and technical documentation can remain in English.

 ---